Nationalism and Culture

 This is the complete, unabridged edition of Nationalism and Culture by Rudolf Rocker: hard cover, fine binding with full bibliography added by publisher, $25.75.
 Shipping included in price.
 This is NOT a used book, though it is priced like one.

 When I published it, I committed to subsidizing its sale because the book meant so much to me.
-This is Rudolf Rocker’s masterpiece packaged in a deluxe edition: the value surpasses the cost by far.
 You won’t find a finer edition anywhere and you certainly won’t find one anywhere near this price.
-When I published the book in 1978, it was, in part, a tribute to those who sacrificed so much years before to make this book possible.
-As part of that tribute, I determined I would hold the price on the book to a minimum.
-Nationalism and Culture is available from us for $20, plus shipping.
-Please compare to the price Amazon.com charges.
-You’ll be happy you did.
+The book is a tribute to those who sacrificed so much to make Rocker’s work available.
+As part of that tribute, Nationalism and Culture is available from us for $25.75, shipping included.
+The only other new hard cover edition of Natinalism and Culture costs over twice as much (check it out at Amazon).
+You’ll be glad you compared.

 The great libertarian editor and writer Roy Childs said of Nationalism and Culture: